top of page

 This shift in perspective would require a fundamental reframing of Grof's matrices and other perinatal research, moving away from a patriarchal bias and toward a more inclusive, embodied, and spiritually attuned understanding of the womb experience.

-Womb As A Portal of Healing
+The Womb Is A Portal of Healing

 bottom of page